jnstockley/AddressBookREST/README.md

   There are 2 ways to use this software on my server
     1. Use the war file on your own tomcat install and by default it will connect to my server
     2. Go to http://jackstockleyiowa.ddns.net/AddressBookUI This uses the RESTful service in a nice web UI

+ ## How to access swagger doc!
+  In order to access the swagger doc you have to first deploy the rest interface.
+Once deployed and running in a web browser go to http://[server ip]:8080/addressbookrest/swagger-ui.html

  ## Found a bug!
   Please report the bug under the issues tab with the bug label or tweet me on twitter @jackstockley_